Why do cats or dogs get heat stroke?

 - Offer them small sips of water (do not force them to drink)

-- Cool them down by pouring small amounts of cool – lukewarm water on them.
-It’s important not to use cold water as this can reduce blood flow to the skin, reducing their ability to cool down
+- Cool them down by pouring/hosing cool water on them.
+It’s important not to use ice-cold water as this can reduce blood flow to the skin, reducing their ability to cool down or even cause them to shiver, increasing heat generation.

 - Alternatively, drape a cool wet towel over them.
 This should be changed every five minutes as it will no longer be effective once it warms up.